 A.J.
-Borrelli, a partner in the firm’s Commercial Litigation Group, is a dedicated advocate who builds close relationships with his clients and provides an unparalleled level of service.
+Borrelli is a member of Riker Danzig’s Executive Committee and leads the Firm's Securities Litigation, Arbitration, Regulation and Investigations Practice Group.
+He is a dedicated advocate who builds close relationships with his clients and provides an unparalleled level of service.
 A.J. firmly believes that the key to success in any matter is to first understand the client’s needs and expectations.

 A.J. has handled a variety of business litigation matters, including a particular emphasis on the financial services industry.

 - Sales Practice: Defense of claims alleging fraud, self-dealing, churning, breach of fiduciary duty, unauthorized trading, forgery, bribery, conversion, selling away, unsuitability, over-concentration and violations of the Securities Act of 1933 and the Securities Exchange Act of 1934.
 Also defend “complex product cases” involving closed-end funds, annuities and structured products.
 For over five years, A.J. represented a major broker-dealer in a series of related product cases, focusing on the adequacy of disclosures in the offering documents and the scope of discovery in a coordinated, nationwide defense effort.

 - Employment: Litigate claims unique to the securities industry, including disputes involving employee loans, bonuses, investment banking fees, unpaid compensation, violations of labor statutes and wage and hour laws, defamation, favoritism, constructive discharge, client solicitation, confidentiality, non-compete agreements and severance packages.
 Of note, A.J. successfully defended a brokerage firm and its employees in a “reverse” sexual harassment case, which was settled and dismissed without any compensation given to the accuser.